Harshapriya123/Bootup-fix/README.md

 # Bootup-fix
+  Why this bootup fix?
+In case dual OS if one OS is not opening/crashed.
+  Solution:
-To solve invalid signal while booting linux in pc
+To solve invalid signal while booting linux in PC.
+In Dell go to bios setup while shifting on the PC/laptop keep pressing F12 1.The bios setup is opened.
+  2.Disable the Fast/Quick Boot.
+  3.Now go to Secure boot option and disable it select the boot type to default/Custom.
+  4.Save the changes in the exit menu and try to boot now you will not get this error.

+  Cheers!!!Share knowledge!!! and double the knowledge!!!
+  Long live the Humanity!!! and Long live stand of Engineers life!!!